 Nicholas Institute Pioneers Policy Tool to Balance Carbon Emissions and Allowance Prices for Cap-and-Trade Programs

-This is the first in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the first in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 The death knell for greenhouse gas emissions trading appeared to have tolled in the United States when legislation for a federal cap-and-trade system failed in 2010.
 But, a pioneering element of this policy tool—the allowance reserve—survived to play a critical role in two landmark emissions trading programs: the Northeast’s Regional Greenhouse Gas Initiative (RGGI)—the country’s first regional cap-and-trade program designed to reduce power plant emissions—and California’s cap-and-trade program, the country’s first to cover multiple economic sectors.

-The allowance reserve concept was developed by Tim Profeta, Brian Murray and Billy Pizer at Duke University’s Nicholas Institute for Environmental Policy Solutions and by Richard Newell of the Duke University Energy Initiative.
+The allowance reserve concept was developed by Tim Profeta, Brian Murray and Billy Pizer at Duke University’s Nicholas Institute for Energy, Environment & Sustainability and by Richard Newell of the Duke University Energy Initiative.

 The key challenge for any cap-and-trade system, according to the researchers, is preventing emissions allowance prices from rising beyond the reach of potential purchasers.